Bira/octopus-carnival/_posts/2023-03-12-river-rats.md

 ### Razorclaw Jack

-Jacks are part of the Rat's muscle contingent, and specialize in burglary and kidnapping.
+Jacks are part of the Rat's beefier contingent, and specialize in burglary and kidnapping.
 This one's a Razorclaw shifter, and a Level 3 Skirmisher with 43 HP.
 When they're bloodied, **Razorclaw Shifting** gives them a +2 bonus to Speed, taking it from 6 to 8.